Mark Prausnitz: Transdermal drug delivery using electroporation and other methods

 He published the first paper on skin electroporation and demonstrated its feasibility for transdermal drug delivery in 1993.

 He has studied mechanisms of creating transient pores in cell membranes to promote intracellular delivery of biomolecules using electroporation, ultrasound-mediated cavitation, and laser-activated nanoparticles.

+Personal life

+Mark Prausnitz is the son of University of California, Berkeley professor John Prausnitz.

 Co-founded companies

 Prausnitz is an entrepreneur who has co-founded several companies: